The Grieving Child: Part I

 4. Children should either always attend funerals or never attend.

 It really needs to be a child or adolescent choice.
 Rituals help with closure but each child is a unique individual.
-They need to be supported and educated in what will happen to participate in what is right for them.
+They need to be supported and educated in what will happen if they participate and what is right for them.

 5. Loss fades quickly for a child.